No. 22 Maryland tops No. 16 Illinois 71-66 to stay unbeaten - WHIZ News

 Coleman Hawkins missed a 3 at the other end for Illinois (6-2, 0-1), and the Terps closed out the game from there.

-The Illini went on a 9-0 run after Maryland led 55-45, and the game was tied a couple times down the stretch, but the Terps came away with the win in front of a raucous crowd that included former Maryland coach Gary Williams and tennis star Francis Tiafoe.
+The Illini went on a 9-0 run after Maryland led 55-45, and the game was tied a couple times down the stretch, but the Terps came away with the win.

 Willard was already the first coach in program history to have Maryland nationally ranked in his first season.
 This game was the start of a tougher stretch in the schedule.
 The Terps will face Wisconsin, Tennessee and UCLA in the next couple weeks.